barbier/visa-jobs/README.md

 # Visa Jobs
-Rails app to create jobs that offer relocation visas
+Rails app to register jobs that offer relocation visas

+## Roadmap

+- Associate Jobs with users
+- Create user types
+- Pagination
+- More data on seed